 Phase 1 Call for Proposals

 The Call for Proposals also gives an overview of the telescopes and instruments that can be applied for, as well as of the applicable policies and procedures.
 The proposals are reviewed by the Observing Programmes Committee (OPC), whose members are selected on scientific excellence and are organised in specialised panels according to their area of scientific expertise.
 The OPC evaluates the scientific merits of the proposals.
 Its recommendations serve as basis for final decision on the telescope time allocation by the Director General.
-The outcome of this process is communicated to the proposers by end of June (for proposals submitted in March) or end of December (for proposals submitted in September).
+The outcome of this process is communicated to the proposers by beginning of July (for proposals submitted in March) or by end of December (for proposals submitted in September).
 Information about successful proposals is published in the telescope time allocation schedule.